Take Action: Get Ready

 Talk with your doctor about getting screened.

-Your doctor or nurse can help you decide which screenings to get – and how often to get them.
+Having a conversation with your doctor or nurse can help you understand which screenings you need – and how often to get them.
 You may need to get certain tests once a year.
 You may need other tests more or less often.

 Tell your doctor or nurse about diseases that run in your family, and share any concerns about your health.
 This will help you decide together which screening tests are right for you.

 If you don’t have a doctor or nurse, check out these tips on choosing a doctor you can trust.

 Make sure you get the results from every screening.

-You may need to call the doctor’s office to get your test results if the doctor doesn’t call you.
+If the doctor doesn’t call you after your test, don’t worry.
+You may need to call the doctor’s office to get your test results.
 And if you don’t understand what the results mean, ask the doctor or nurse to explain them to you.

 What about cost?

 Even if you don't have insurance, you can still get important screening tests.
 Find a health center near you to learn more.